-Below is a guide to the 20 steps of arbitration.
-If you require further help or information please contact our arbitrators.
+Below is a step by step guide to the 20 steps for arbitration.
+If you require further help or information please contact an arbitrator.

-You have a family dispute and are considering arbitration under the Institute of Family Law Arbitrators (IFLA) scheme.

-Check that the dispute is covered by the scheme (see Art 2 of IFLA Rules).
-If in doubt you can, on a joint basis, contact us for clarification c/o Resolution

-You each complete and sign the Form ARB1 requesting appointment of an arbitrator.
+- You have a family dispute and would like to consider arbitration under the Institute of Family Law Arbitrators (IFLA) scheme - Check that the dispute is covered by the scheme (see Art 2 of IFLA rules).
+If in doubt you can, on a joint basis, contact us for clarification - You each complete and sign the Form ARB1 requesting appointment of an arbitrator.
 In the ARB1 you either ask for a named arbitrator or ask IFLA to select a suitable person from its panel.
 You submit the form to the IFLA administrator at: